-The number of villages among which the above population is distributed is seven, but it must be remembered that there are two other villages, namely, Meerisao and Rulings, close to the Khashas.
-By far the greater number of villages appear to be located near the banks of the Lohit; I saw only one situated on the Leeng; while on the summits of Thumathaya, the villages Jingsha, Tapan, Deeling and Yeu consist of several houses, none, however, exceeding ten in number; and GHALOOM'S, KHASHA'S and PRIMSONG'S consist each of a single house.
-The houses in the former case resemble a good deal those of the Singphos, and are of variable size; in the latter case the house is of enormous length, this depending on the rank of the possessor, and capable of accommodating from eighty to one hundred and sixty persons,-all are built on machauns, constructed almost entirely with bamboo, divided into compartments and thatched with the leaf of a marontaceous plant (arrow-root family) likewise found in Assam; this being again covered, at least in some instances, with the leaves of a species of ratan.
-The leaf of the former answers its purpose admirably both as to neatness and durability, and forms an excellent protection against the rain.
-Khasha's house is certainly one hundred and sixty feet in length; it is divided into twenty apartments, all of which open into a passage: generally it would appear on the right side of the house as one enters, along which the skulls and jawbones of the various cattle killed during the possessor's life time are arranged.
-Ineach apartment there is a square fire-place, consisting merely of earth.

-about which the bamboos are cut away.
+The number of villages, among which the above population is distributed, is seven; but it must be remembered, that there are two other villages, namely, Meerisao and Rulings, close to the Khashas.
+By far the greater number of villages appear to be located near the banks of the Lohit; I saw only one situated on the Leeng; while on the summits of Thumathaya, the villages Jingsha, Tapan, Deeling, and Yeu, consist of several houses, none, however, exceeding ten in number; and Ghaloom's, Khasha's, and Primsong's, consist each of a single house.
+The houses in the former case resemble a good deal those of the Singphos, and are of variable size; in the latter case, the house is of enormous length (this depending on the rank of the possessor), and capable of accommodating from eighty to 160 persons; all are built on machauns, constructed almost entirely with bamboo, divided into compartments, and thatched with the leaf of a marantaceous plant (arrow-root family) likewise found in Assam; this being again covered (at least, in some instances) with the leaves of a species of ratan.
+The leaf of the former answers its purpose admirably, both as to neatness and durability, and forms an excellent protection against the rain.
+Khasha's house is certainly 160 feet in length; it is divided into twenty apartments, all of which open into a passage: generally, it would appear on the right side of the house as one enters, along which the skulls and jawbones of the various cattle killed during the possessor's life-time are arranged.
+In each apartment there is a square fire-place, consisting merely of earth, about which the bamboos are cut away.
 As no exit for the smoke is allowed, the air of the interior is dense and oppressive, and often exceedingly painful to the eyes.

-Domestic animals.
 Their live-stock consist chiefly of hogs, mathoons, a noble animal intermediate between the bull and buffalo, and fowls.
-Of these the hogs are the most common-they are easily procurable; but they are not at all disposed to part with the fowls, which they say is the favorite food of the deity.
+Of these the hogs are the most common-they are easily procurable; but they are not at all disposed to part with the fowls, which they say is the favourite food of the deity.
 I was hence frequently reduced to eat pork, which seemed to me, no doubt, on account of its vile feeding, very unwholesome.
-On my arrival at each village a hog was killed as a matter of course, of which a portion was presented to me, and a portion to my people.
+On my arrival at each village, a hog was killed as a matter of course, of which a portion was presented to me, and a portion to my people.
 In one case only a young mathoon was killed; in all these cases, the flesh is immediately cut up and devoured as soon as possible.
 Their cooking is very rude, chiefly consisting of minces.
 Chowrie-tailed cows are only to be met with farther in the interior.
 Their dogs are of the ordinary pariah kind.
 Cats are uncommon.